Bruno Senna: Early career

-In 2004, Bruno competed in six races of the Formula BMW UK series for Carlin Motorsport, scoring six points.
+In 2004, Senna competed in six races of the Formula BMW UK series for Carlin Motorsport, scoring six points.

 Formula 3 (2005–2006)

-In 2005, he moved on to the British Formula Three Championship, driving for the Räikkönen Robertson Racing team owned by then-McLaren Formula One driver Kimi Räikkönen and his business managers David and Steve Robertson.
+In 2005, Senna moved on to the British Formula Three Championship, driving for the Räikkönen Robertson Racing team owned by then-McLaren Formula One driver Kimi Räikkönen and his business managers David and Steve Robertson.
 His results included three podium finishes in the last seven races of the season, as he finished tenth in the final standings.
 In 2006, he stayed with the team and finished third in the series standings behind champion and teammate Mike Conway and Oliver Jarvis, taking five victories.
 He won the opening two races of the series at Oulton Park in the wet.
 He again won the first race at Donington Park and then won the second race at Mugello in Italy, again in the wet.